-Rationale for Substance Use Policy.
+3. Rationale for Substance Use Policy

-- (a) In a society where drugs, legal & illegal, are widely available, it is important for schools to develop policies and procedures in advance of drug-related issues coming to attention. - (b) No school or parent can afford to be complacent or think that their children are not at risk

-As a result Borrisokane Community College has initiated a Substance Use Policy.
+This policy has been formulated to protect all the students and staff in the school.
+In a society where drugs, legal & illegal, are widely available, it is important for schools to develop policies and procedures in advance of drug-related issues coming to attention.
+No school or parent can afford to be complacent or think that their children are not at risk.
+As a result, Borrisokane Community College has updated our Substance Use Policy.